pyeventsourcing/eventsourcing-grpc/README.md

-# Welcome to Eventsourcing gRPC
+# Event Sourcing with gRPC

+This is an extension for [the Python eventsourcing library](https://github.com/pyeventsourcing/eventsourcing).

 This package provides a gRPC server class that runs event-sourced applications in a gRPC server.
 A gRPC client class can be used to interact with the application